Skip to main content

 flags:

-redshift_skip_autocommit_transaction_statements: false
+redshift_skip_autocommit_transaction_statements: true

 Was this page helpful?